-FLORAL COMPENDIUM
+APPENDIX A FLORAL COMPENDIUM

 The floral compendium lists all species identified during floristic level/focused plant surveys conducted for the Project site.
-Scientific names follow Baldwin et al. (2012).
-Common plant names are taken from Baldwin et al. (2012), Munz (1974), and Roberts et al (2004) and Roberts (2008).
+Taxonomy typically follows the Angiosperm Phylogeny Group (APG), which in some cases differs from The Jepson Manual (Baldwin et al. 2012).
+Common plant names are taken from Baldwin et al. (2012), Munz (1974), and Roberts et al. (2004) and Roberts (2008).
 An asterisk () denotes a non-native species.